| Copyright | © Frank Jung 2024 |

 Instances

-| Contravariant MakeString Source # | Map covariant functor over |
+| Contravariant MakeString Source # | Map a function over the input of a |

 Defined in Contravariant Methods contramap :: (a' -> a) -> MakeString a -> MakeString a' # (>$) :: b -> MakeString b -> MakeString a # | |